 Most dogs need to have their nails trimmed every 4-6 weeks.
-There are dogs who are active enough that they wear their nails down and do not need them trimmed.
+Some dogs are active enough that they wear their nails down and do not need them trimmed.

 When a dog’s nails get too long it can cause pain and discomfort for the dog.
 When the nails are long enough that a dog is walking on the nails instead of the pads of their feet the bones and toes of the feet can be displaced.
 It is also possible for nails to grow so long that they curve around the pad of the dog’s foot, puncture the pad, and start growing into the pad.

-Some dogs have an additional nail called a dew claw.
+Some dogs have an additional nail called a dewclaw.
 This is located on the inner part of the paw but is higher up and doesn’t touch the ground as a dog walks.
-There are dogs who have these dew claws on the front and back paws, and a handful of breeds, such as a Great Pyrenees, who have two rear dew claws per foot.
+Some dogs have these dewclaws on the front and back paws, and a handful of breeds, such as a Great Pyrenees, who have two rear dewclaws per foot.

 STRUCTURE OF A DOG NAIL

 Dog nails have a hard, outer layer with a soft cuticle in the center.
 There are nerves and blood vessels within the cuticle.
 The area containing the blood vessels is also called the “quick.”
 When trimming a dog’s nails, you want to avoid cutting into the quick as when you do so the nail will bleed.
 The quick is easy to see when a dog has a clear white nail.

 When trimming black nails, you can see a black dot in the center when you get close to the quick.
 Another rule of thumb is to trim right where the nail is starting to curve down.
 Sometimes you can even see the quick if you look at the underside of the nail.